c-blake/bu/doc/flow.md

 ## Motivation

-This is a row-optimizer "columnizer" program that can reduce output terminal scrolling by several dozen times.
+This is a height-optimizing "tabulator" program that can reduce output terminal scrolling by several dozen times.
 (E.g., 40..80 per row for 1 byte columns.)

 ## Example With 28X Improvement